 We remain at your disposal by email at the following address: email@example.com

 If your application was sent before March 9, 2020 and you have not received a confirmation email from us, please feel free to contact us.

-Applications for the second edition of the Prix Elysée are now closed.
+Applications for the Prix Elysée 4th edition are closed.

 Questions and Answers

 What is the profile necessary for a photographer to apply?

 - Photographers who have established their career through exhibitions and publications, but have not yet enjoyed a mid-career retrospective, are at the ideal stage to apply.
 The goal of the Prix Elysée is to help place a promising, nationally established photographer onto the international stage and provide major funding to complete an ambitious project and publish a related book.

 If my work uses photography, but I do not identify myself specifically as a photographer, can I still apply for the prize?